fhd-codes/redux-based-wp-datastore/README.md

 # redux-based-wp-datastore
 This repo is a boilerplate for redux based custom wordpress datastores

+## Note:

+The datastore will be available only when the plugin is active and you are on the post editor page

 - To add a new custom datastore to your wordpress project, create a block using

 ```